GHSVS-de/plg_system_characterscounterghsvs/README.md

 # plg_system_characterscounterghsvs
 - Joomla system plugin.
 J!3 and J!4.
+- Thanks, thanks, thanks: Edited JavaScript based upon [VCountdown 0.0.3 | (c) 2016 Pedro Rogério | MIT License](https://github.com/pinceladasdaweb/VCountdown)

+## New features since version 2021.08.10
-- **New:** Helps during Joomla 3-4 migration to protect data.
-See headline [Why the revival of this plugin with Joomla 4](#why-the-revival-of-this-plugin-with-joomla-4) below.
+- Can help when migrating from Joomla 3 to 4 to protect meta data such as meta descriptions or meta keywords that might be unexpectedly lost after migration when saving entries.
+See headline [Why the revival of this plugin with Joomla 4](#why-the-revival-of-this-plugin-with-joomla-4) below for more details.
+## Other features
-- Optional: Adds characters counter to some text and textarea fields in back-end.
+- Optional: Adds character counters to some text and textarea fields in back-end.
 Fully configurable.
-- Optional: Add required attribute to some fields to block saving if field empty.
+- Optional: Add `required` attribute to some fields to block saving if field empty.
-- Establishes a JHtml helper, too (not documented).
+- Establishes a `JHtml helper` (not documented).
-- Edited JavaScript based upon [VCountdown 0.0.3 | (c) 2016 Pedro Rogério | MIT License](https://github.com/pinceladasdaweb/VCountdown)

 ## Restrictions
 - **Works only in back-end.
-Works not with frontend-editing because no time to test it.**
+Works not with frontend-editing because I have no time to test it.**
 - Not a11y.
 - I am my own and single tester.
 I tried to do my best.
-- I have only moderate, slowly growing, JavaScript programming skills, if we talk about JQuery-less codes.
+- I have only moderate, slowly growing JavaScript programming skills, if we talk about JQuery-less codes.
+Nevertheless, the JavsScript is only about 3kB in size.

 ### Issues, Bugs, Questions, Suggestions: DE or EN
 - https://github.com/GHSVS-de/plg_system_characterscounterghsvs/issues